SlayyedGuy/lim-lang/README.md

-An interpreted programming language

 # Running
 - To run a specific file: `npm run lim <FILENAME>`
-- To run in repl mode (Bussin only): `npm run lim`
+- To run in repl mode (LIM only): `npm run lim`

 # LIM
 You can find an example at `/examples/main.lim`

 # LIM X 🚀
-We, at Bussin, believe everyone should be entertained while coding.
+We, at LIM, believe everyone should be entertained while coding.
 Meet our alternative: **.limx**.

 Inside **LIM X**, you *can* use LIM syntax, however, it's recommended to use the **LIM X** syntax described below.